5280Ty/redshift-labs/infra-projects/daily-driver/daily-driver-report.md

 ## Lessons & Observations
 - BIOS settings don’t always save the first time.
 Apply changes, reboot, then double-check.
 - Linux installation in 2025 is smoother than ever, unless you're dealing with Apple hardware (more on that below).
-- With this machine, I can write, test tools, build scripts, and break things - then write about breaking them.
+- With this machine, I can write, test tools, build scripts, and break things, then write about breaking them.
 - I’m one 32GB DIMM away from 36GB RAM in a sub $500 build.
 That’s not just efficient, it’s a middle finger to overpriced ultrabooks.

 ## Final Notes